By the numbers

 Answer: C, “The Color Purple” did not win any of the 11 categories it was nominated in.
 “The Last Emperor” (1988) and “It Happened One Night” (1935) are the only other two films with more than four nominations to sweep their categories.

 “Silver Linings Playbook” is the only film this year with a shot at winning for best picture, director, actor, actress and writing (its nod is for adapted screenplay).
 Only three films have done this previously.
-Which of the following did
+Which of the following did not achieve that feat?

 A. “On the Waterfront” (1955)